the-gigi/modern-go-programming/manuscript/chapter 3 - the go type system.md

 ```

-Here is a more elaborate example with embedded struct that shows a 3-level type hierarchy with implementation inheritence.
+Here is a more elaborate example with embedded struct that shows a 3-level type hierarchy with implementation inheritance.
 There are a Grandpa and Grandma structs with corresponding ChopWood() and BakeApplePie() method.
-The Papa struct embedds anonymously the Grandpa and Grandma struct effectively inheriting their methods and adding a DanceDisco() method of his own.
-Finally, the Child struct embedds the Papa struct inheriting all its methods (including the ones inheritted from the grand parents).
+The Papa struct embeds anonymously the Grandpa and Grandma struct effectively inheriting their methods and adding a DanceDisco() method of his own.
+Finally, the Child struct embeds the Papa struct inheriting all its methods (including the ones inherited from the grand parents).
 In the main function a Child struct is instantiated and invokes all the methods of the entire type hierarchy.

 ```
 package main